 - Glamour: Partially transparent and opaque bubble tent- decorated with warm colours and romantic atmosphere.

 Blake and I stayed in the glamour bubble room pictured below.
-The basket on the bed was our breakfast basket.
+The

 Did you know you can buy your own bubble tent If you’re willing to shell out 700 dollars or more?